Distilling a 6B Image Model with LADD: Architecture, Experiments & Hard Lessons

 Comfortable margin.
 No need for 8-bit Adam, CPU offloading, or precomputed text embeddings on the cluster.

-Theme 1: Validate your baseline before tuning anything
+Validate your baseline before tuning anything

 We ran 21 hyperparameter experiments and found a configuration that scored KID = 0.000869 — an 89% improvement over baseline.
 Then we discovered five critical bugs in the training pipeline, and every single KID number became meaningless.